Vivswan/AnalogVNN/docs/inner_workings.rst

 PseudoParameters
 ================

-"PseudoParameters" is a subclass of "Parameter" class of PyTorch
+"PseudoParameters" is a subclass of "Parameter" class of PyTorch.

 "PseudoParameters" class lets you convent a digital parameter to analog parameter by converting the parameter of layer of "Parameter" class to "PseudoParameters".